import torch.nn as nn

 \[ T(t) = W_{U} x_{-1} \tag{8}\]

 which allow us to predict words.
-For our input sequence GPT-2 returned:
+For our input sequence Phi-3 returned:

-We can however apply the unembedding to intermediate vectors in the residual stream, getting a crude understanding of what the model is thinking of at that point.
-This allows us, in a very simple way, to see the thoughts of the model progress through the layers.
+We can however apply the unembedding to intermediate vectors in the residual stream, getting a crude understanding of what the model is thinking at that point.
+This allows us to see the most probably token next token for each token in the sequence and for each layer in the model.

 Linear Probes